itsInziani/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints type of file script that creates symbolic link script that copies all the HTML files from the current working directory to the parent of the working directory
+script that prints type of file script that creates symbolic link script that copies all the HTML files from the current working directory to the parent of the working directory script that moves all files beginning with an uppercase letter to directory